shahed30/SeqToDNA/README.md

 # RNA2rDNA
-This is the workflow used for recontruction of rDNA and target contigs from high-throughput sequencing data using reference sequences
+This is the workflow used for the reconstruction of rDNA and target contigs from high-throughput sequencing data using reference sequences